 Note that there's no reason to try and clean the nettles before blanching them (how would that work, anyway?).
 Blanching, especially when you lift them out of the pot instead of dumping them into a colander, cleans grit and dirt out of nettles as part of the process.
 For particularly gritty nettles, continue rinsing and draining until the water runs clear.

 What to Do With Blanched Stinging Nettles

 Once blanched, stinging nettles can be stored in an air-tight container and kept in the fridge for up to 3 days.
 Or, store them in an air-tight container or resealable plastic bag and freeze them for up to 6 months.

 Of course, you can also cook them right away!

 When you have blanched nettles to use, consider whipping up a batch of Stinging Nettles Soup or use them to top some homemade nettles pizza (top with some cheese and olive oil, too).
-Another favorite is nettle pesto (just use nettles in place if the basil in your favorite pesto recipe), to toss with hot pasta or spread on sandwiches.
-See other Favorite Stinging Nettles Recipes here.
+Another favorite is nettle pesto (use nettles in place of the basil in your favorite pesto recipe), to toss with hot pasta or spread on sandwiches.